Battle Rapper Serius Jones Caught Ditching Gun In Bathroom Of Bergen Restaurant: Police

 He remained held Friday in the Bergen County Jail while awaiting a first appearance in Central Judicial Processing Court.

-Bligen, who has recently lived in Teaneck and Plainfield, Bligen got his start in freestyle battle rapping by winning several competitions on the MTV series “Fight Klub” in the early 2000s.
+Bligen, who most recently lived in Teaneck, Bligen got his start in freestyle battle rapping by winning several competitions on the MTV series “Fight Klub” in the early 2000s.

 He later served several months in a California correctional facility after pleading guilty to charges of pimping, dissuading a witness and assault two years ago.